PratyushSingh1/My-Resume/README.md

 Pratyush-Resume

+For making your Resume click this Link :- https://www.overleaf.com/read/jmcrvkxjdpxn And create a copy and then you can edit it!

 =========================

 A **one-page**, **two asymmetric column** resume template in **XeTeX** that caters particularly to an **undergraduate Computer Science** student.